Get in Touch

 }

-Auto-placement is convenient, but Grid becomes significantly more powerful when you place items explicitly.
+Grid's auto-placement algorithm is convenient for simple grids, but explicit placement is where Grid becomes genuinely powerful.
 This is what enables magazine-style layouts, overlapping elements, and hero sections with precise structure.

-The key properties are grid-column and grid-row, which accept line numbers or named areas:
+The key properties are grid-column and grid-row, which accept line numbers or the span keyword:

 .featured-article {